-- = Take the time to ask "May I help you?" - A = Ask don't assume.
-Never assist unless asked. - = Listen attentively and speak directly to the customer - Know the accommodations and special services that are available
+= Ask - don't assume.
+Never assist unless asked.

+= Listen attentively and speak directly to the customer

+Know the accommodations and special services that are available

 If you notice a person is having difficulty accessing your goods or services, a good starting point is to simply ask how you can best help.
 Be patient - and remember your customers are your best source of information about their needs.
 The solution can be simple and they will likely appreciate your attention and consideration.